Buyer's Guide · Real Assets

-RWI for CRE buyers: stronger bids, cleaner recoveries.
+RWI for Real Assets buyers: stronger bids, clearer recovery paths.

 How buyers use insurer-backed protection to improve competitiveness, extend survival periods, and preserve seller relationships.